codinghardwork/Logistic-Regression/README.md

-## Binary Classification with Logistic Regression
+# Binary Classification with Logistic Regression

-This script demonstrates how to perform binary classification using **Logistic Regression** with **scikit-learn**, applied to a dataset of social network advertisements.
-The goal is to predict whether a user purchases a product based on their age and estimated salary.
+This code demonstrates the application of Logistic Regression for binary classification with **scikit-learn** on a **Social Network Ads** dataset.
+It is intended to predict if a user purchases a product or not based on their **estimated salary** and **age**.

 ---

-### 1. Importing Libraries
+## 1. Library Importing

 ```python
 import numpy as np